 As mobile developers, we live in a world of network requests, file I/O, and user interactions – all operations that take time.
 Blocking the main thread while waiting for these tasks is a recipe for unresponsive apps and frustrated users.
 That’s where asynchronous programming comes in.
-Dart makes it surprisingly elegant with async
+Dart makes it surprisingly elegant with async and await.
+This post cuts through the jargon and delivers a practical understanding of how to use them effectively.

 The Problem: Synchronous vs. Asynchronous